Power of assessment: Best judgement: Some remedies for invalid assessments

 Where however time limits under Section 73(6) or Section 77(1) VATA 1994 prevent you issuing a fresh assessment you are advised to consider if the BUPA Court of Appeal principles apply and whether the assessment should be maintained albeit for different reasons.

-If however you are in doubt about this, you are advised to contact Central Policy TAA, see VAEC0150.
+If however you are in doubt about this, you are advised to contact Tax Administration, Litigation and Advice (TALA), see VAEC0150.